-Sales and Gross Receipt Taxes - SB 1076 by Sen. Flores and HB 899 by Rep. Hill would eliminate the 7% sales tax imposed on commercial accounts and raise the gross receipts tax by 3.5%, over three years starting in 2015.
+Sales and Gross Receipt Taxes - HB 899 by Rep. Hill would eliminate the 7% sales tax imposed on commercial accounts and raise the gross receipts tax by 3.5%, over three years starting in 2015.
+SB 1076 by Sen. Flores was amended and now would reduce the 7% sales tax imposed on commercial accounts to 1.75% and raise the gross receipts tax by 1.75%, over three years starting in 2015.
 The increase in the gross receipts tax rate would not apply to sales to residential accounts and some other sales that currently are exempt from sales taxes.
+There are issues with the gross receipts tax increase that need to be resolved before we can support this change.
 Additionally, the bill would create a sales tax holiday for energy efficient appliances designated as Energy Star or WaterSense by the U.S. Dept. of Energy.
 The sales tax holiday would span 19-21 September 2014 and apply on the first \$1500 of qualifying purchases.
 This proposal is part of Commissioner Putnam's energy package for 2014.
+SB 1076 passed out of its first committee of reference.

 Secondary Metal Recyclers - SB 1182 by Sen. Brandes and HB 771 by Rep. Combee would transfer oversight of the secondary metal recycler's law from the Dept. of Revenue to the Dept. of Agriculture and Consumer Services.
 The bill gives law enforcement officials additional tools to investigate recyclers.
 In addition, secondary metal recyclers would be prohibited from disposing of property for a specified period if notified by law enforcement that the property is being investigated.
 Purchases of regulated metals on Sundays also would be prohibited.
 A recycler would be charged with a second-degree felony if money is received for restricted regulated metals.
-The list of regulated metals would be expanded to include metal electric light poles, jelly wire, underground cable, and heavy-gauge copper or aluminum wire (over 0.75 inches in diameter).
-It appears that the wire diameter would not include most of the electric utilities' current infrastructure.
-Further, the bill does not include pole bonds in the list of restricted metals.
-We will be working with the other utilities and the recyclers to revise this definition.
+HB 771 passed out of its first committee with an amendment to remove the potentially harmful changes to the utility wire definitions.
+As of now, we expect the Senate sponsor to add the same amendment at its first committee stop.